tsmx/secure-config/README.md

 ### Option 2: NodeJS crypto functions

-You can simply use `crypto` functions from NodeJS with the follwing snippet to create the encrypted entries:
+You can simply use `crypto` functions from NodeJS with the following snippet to create the encrypted entries:

 ```js
 const crypto = require('crypto');